Icons

 Capsule Review: I ran this with othes when it came out and apparently I was drunk or on medication at the time, because I missed so much.
 It's a nice adventure, gives you some good pieces to play with later, but can be a stand-alone.

-The police were starting to cordon off the area around the post office, asking the people to stand back.
+Uncanny Justice got there as the police were starting to cordon off the area around the post office and asking the people to stand back.
 They were unspooling yellow tape to mark the area.
 People were spilling out of buildings because it was the end of the workday; a few dolts were trying to get into the post office anyway to mail Christmas presents.

 M&M